SpikeInterface/MEArec/docs/generate_recordings.rst

 2. :code:`distance-correlated`: noise is generated as a multivariate normal with covariance matrix decaying with distance between electrodes.
 The :code:`noise_half_distance` parameter is the distance for which correlation is 0.5.
 Noise can be added in chunks (:code:`chunk_noise_duration`) as for long recordings the user can run into :code:`MemoryError`.

+In order to simulate noise that resembles experimental noise, one can use the :code:`noise_color` option (default is False), so that the noise spectrum is similar to biological noise.
+If :code:`noise_color` is True, the gaussian noise is filtered with an IIR resonant filter with a peak at :code:`color_peak` (default 500) and quality factor :code:`color_q` (default 1).
+Moreover, a gaussian noise floor is added to the noise.
+The amplitude of the gaussian added noise is controlled by :code:`random_noise_floor` (default 1), which is the percent of gaussian noise over the colored noise (when :code:`random_noise_floor=1` 50% of the noise is additive gaussian.
+The final noise level is adjusted so that the overall standard deviation is equal to :code:`noise_level`.

 Finally, and optionally, the recordings can be filtered (if :code:`filter` is :code:`True`) with a bandpass filter with :code:`cutoff` frequencies ([300, 6000] by default).
 Also filtering can be applied in chunks (:code:`chunk_filter_duration`).